Don Ross (guitarist): Biography

-In 2001 his first wife Kelly McGowan died, and Ross was a single father for four years.
+In 2001, McGowan died, and Ross was a single father for four years.
 In 2005 he married Brooke Miller, a singer-songwriter from Prince Edward Island.
+They divorced in 2026.

-Don Ross was the first artist to sign with indie record label Candyrat Records, in 2005.
-The label's roster has included Andy McKee, Nicholas Barron, Antoine Dufour, The Reign of Kindo, and Brooke Miller.
+Ross was the first artist to sign with indie record label Candyrat Records, in 2005.
+His second wife also joined the roster.

 Ross has done three tours with the Men of Steel guitar group, the last of which was mounted in 2006.
 The band is a mix of international members including bluegrass maestro Dan Crary, acoustic guitarist Beppe Gambetta, and Celtic folk guitarist Tony McManus.

-Ross performs most of his concerts solo, but has also regularly performed with Andy McKee, Brooke Miller, bassist Jordan O'Connor and guitarist/songwriter Julie Malia (AKA Jule Malischke).
-He also has a quartet that performs his more jazz and funk based material, Called Don Ross Louder Than Usual, featuring Andrew Craig on keyboards, Marito Marques on drums and Jordan O'Connor on bass.
+Ross performs most of his concerts solo, but has also regularly performed with Miller, Andy McKee, bassist Jordan O'Connor and guitarist/songwriter Julie Malía (a.k.a.
+Jule Malischke).
+He also has a quartet that performs his more jazz and funk based material, called Don Ross Louder Than Usual, featuring Andrew Craig on keyboards, Marito Marques on drums and O'Connor on bass.

 In 2010–2011 Ross was a Dalhousie University professor teaching history of guitar and techniques, while still travelling extensively for music.
-He did not renew his contract for the following year due to high demand for concert appearances around the world.
+He did not renew his contract for the following year due to high demand for concert appearances.

 In 2012, Ross moved back to his hometown of Montreal, Quebec.
-He and Brooke also lived for several years in Toronto, Ontario and Halifax, Nova Scotia and Charlottetown, Prince Edward Island.
+He and Miller also lived for several years in Toronto, Ontario; Halifax, Nova Scotia; and Charlottetown, Prince Edward Island.
 He currently lives in Windsor, Nova Scotia.

-During the COVID-19 pandemic, Don studied for a Master of Arts degree online in Orchestration through the University of Chichester and ThinkSpace Education, graduating in 2021.
+During the COVID-19 pandemic, Ross studied for a Master of Arts degree online in Orchestration through the University of Chichester and ThinkSpace Education, graduating in 2021.
 He has spent much of the time since composing original orchestrations for video games, film, and television.
-Also in 2021, Don won the Walter Carsen Prize for Excellence in the Performing Arts, administered by the Canada Council for the Arts.
-In 2023 Don released his first solo album in six years, a mixture of solo and collaborative music entitled WATER.
+Also in 2021, Ross won the Walter Carsen Prize for Excellence in the Performing Arts, administered by the Canada Council for the Arts.
+In 2023, Ross released his first solo album in six years, a mixture of solo and collaborative music entitled WATER.
 The album features collaborations with Bruce Cockburn, Brooke Miller, Michael Manring, The Atlantic String Machine, Sean Hall and the City of Prague Philharmonic Orchestra.
+His latest album, Songs That Found Me, a collection of vocal music, was released in April 2026.

 Ross's daughter is writer Tara McGowan-Ross.